Shayak Dost: Style of play

 Primarily a left winger, Dost can also be deployed as a left midfielder or left wing-back.
 He provides box-to-box mentality in the wings throughout 90 minutes, running up and down the field, helping the team in transitional play.
 Apart from his attacking prowess, Dost has been praised due to his abilities winning the ball back and his work-rate.

+Personal life

+Dost is the youngest of his siblings and in 2005, he was three years old when his father passed away.
+His older brother Majid Ali also played football, and was selected for the Pakistan national team in 2003 for the 2004 AFC Asian Cup qualification.